-If you would like to add your name to the petition requesting that Lancaster City name the soon-to-be redeveloped Lancaster Square Ewell Olympic Plaza (winner of Olympic gold with a heart of gold), please send a message of support to:
+If you would like to add your name to the petition requesting that Lancaster City name the soon-to-be redeveloped Lancaster Square for Barney Ewell, click HERE.

 In April of 2017, the Barney Ewell Legacy Committee, in coordination with the McCaskey Alumni Association, launched an ongoing campaign to ensure that the legacy of Lancaster, Pennsylvania’s greatest athlete is never forgotten.